Giotto (spacecraft): Development

 During March 1981 British Aerospace submitted its Geos based design to the ESA.
 This was rejected due to issues with power and temperature control.
 In the same period it was found that the Geos design had become outdated to the point where it was no longer possible to obtain parts.
 As a result a new and somewhat larger craft was designed although British Aerospace remained the primary contractor.

 Originally it was planned to launch Giotto on an Ariane 2 along with a commercial satellite.
 This was then shifted to an Ariane 3 before difficulties with finding a customer who wanted to fly during the launch window resulted in Giotto being assigned solo to an Ariane 1 which was available after EXOSAT was launched by a Thor-Delta.

 There were plans to have observation equipment on board a Space Shuttle in low-Earth orbit around the time of Giottos fly-by, but they in turn fell through with the Challenger disaster.

 The plan then became a cooperative armada of five space probes including Giotto, two from the Soviet Union's Vega program and two from Japan: the Sakigake and Suisei probes.
 The idea was for Japanese probes and the pre-existing American probe International Cometary Explorer to make long distance measurements, followed by the Soviet Vegas which would locate the nucleus, and the resulting information sent back would allow Giotto to precisely target very close to the nucleus.
-Because Giotto would pass so very close to the nucleus ESA was mostly convinced it would not survive the encounter due to the spacecraft colliding at very high speed with the many dust particles from the comet.
+Because Giotto would pass so very close to the nucleus there was a risk it would not survive the encounter due to the spacecraft colliding at very high speed with the many dust particles from the comet with estimates of its chances of survival ranging from around 90% to zero.
 The coordinated group of probes became known as the Halley Armada.